evanlucas/learnyoumongo/exercises/update/problem.md

 We want to change Tina's age from 30 to 40.

-For the purpose of this lesson, assum that the `username` property is unique.
+For the purpose of this lesson, assume that the `username` property is unique.

 -----------------------------------------------------------
 ## HINTS